Natalia504/The-Joy-of-Coding/Mini lectures/Regex/examples/01-Selecting words.md

 `\b[aeiou]\w+\b`

-this tells regex to select any word that is surrouned with spaces and starts with aeiou followed by one or more characters.
+this tells RegEx to select any word that is surrouned with spaces and starts with aeiou followed by one or more characters.
 The `+` means one or more.
 But if you notice we have not selected any words that are one letter long that start with a vowel.

 if we wrap the \w+ in parenthesis and add a `?` to the end it means that part is optional, meaning it has to start with a vowel and can any number of characters after, or none.